River green, record crappie, mango salsa: Notes, Chicago outdoors

 (Click here or the exhaustive list of shows, seminars, swap meets and auctions)

-Saturday-Sunday, April 8-9: Open House with local fishing reps (Croix and Daiwa) and professional carp fishermn (Magna from World Classic Baits), free food, FishTech, Morton Grove.
+Saturday-Sunday, April 8-9: Open House with local fishing reps (St. Croix and Daiwa), free food, FishTech, Morton Grove.
 Click here for info on FishTech.

 NATIONAL WILD TURKEY FEDERATION